Are your homemade pickles too sour or vinegary? Here’s how to prevent and fix over-fermented pickles!

-Similar to the fermented pickles, you should only complete this process one jar at a time, rather than all at once.
+Like fermented pickles, you should only complete this process one jar at a time rather than all at once.

 After making your simple syrup, let it cool before pouring it into the jar.
 Mix the liquids thoroughly.
 Put the jar in the fridge, tasting frequently to ensure the pickles do not become too sweet.